 The next morning ("The next morning" is a clever euphemism for "After they had sex"), Marie has already left when Meursault wakes up.
 He dozes a bit more, smokes a few cigarettes, and finally fixes himself some eggs.

-He then reads the paper and wastes away the rest of the beautiful afternoon on his balcony, people-watching and smoking and (probably) reflecting on last night.
+He then reads the paper and wastes away the rest of the beautiful afternoon on his balcony, people-watching and smoking and (probably) reflecting on the sexytimes the night before.

 By nightfall, the street lamps turn on and tire Meursault's eyes.
 (What is it with this guy and lights?
 He seems strangely affected by them.)